larpchronicles/rules/previous-versions/chronicles-rulebook_2.6.0.md

 #### Quick-grow Plant Food
    >This substance will provide nutrients and strength to plants.
 All ingredients are completely gluten free, non-gmo, organic and fair-trade!
 The effect is that 1 acre of farmland will produce a complete crop from the seed in 1 month in-game time.
 #### Potent Coating
    >This coating can be applied to a weapon on a 5 count.
-This coating allows the Poisoner to swing their normal weapon damage, with the carrier “Poison Stun” at the end.
-Ex: “5 Poison Stun” This coating renders the target stunned, and helpless for 20 seconds, unable to take any actions or activate any items.
+This coating allows the Poisoner to swing their normal weapon damage, with the carrier "Poison Stun” at the end.
+Ex: "5 Poison Stun” This coating renders the target stunned, and helpless for 20 seconds, unable to take any actions or activate any items.
 A weapon can only have one coating applied at a time.

 ### Rank IX

-#### Warblade’s Armor Polish
+#### Warblade's Armor Polish
    >This elixir upon being applied to a suit of armor will immediately remove all dents, scratches, tears, breaks, and other mishaps!
 This elixir will, on a three count, refit an armor to its full value upon use.
 It has no effect on destroyed armor.
 This item is consumed on use.
 #### Stunning Toxin
    >This is a small globe with a toxin laced tip.
 The character will throw a packet to indicate throwing a globe at the target.
 This globe will cause the target to be stunned for the next 20 seconds, unable to take any actions or activate any items.
-The attack call for this is “Toxin Stun”.
+The attack call for this is "Toxin Stun”.

 ### Rank X

 #### Deathly Coating
    >This coating can be applied to a weapon on a 5 count.
-This coating allows the Poisoner to swing their normal weapon damage, with the carrier “Poison Death” at the end.
+This coating allows the Poisoner to swing their normal weapon damage, with the carrier "Poison Death” at the end.
 This lasts until used, or until you complete a rest.
-Ex: “5 Poison Death”.
+Ex: "5 Poison Death”.
 A weapon can only have one coating applied at a time.
 #### Gaseous Concoction
    >This is a potion that when ingested will transform the character into a cloud of mist for the next minute.
 While in this form, the character is unable to move, communicate, cast spells, or activate magic items.
 This effect can be broken by the spell Reality Anchor.
 Once the effect ends, the character is silenced for the next 20 seconds as they recover from the effects of this alchemy.
 It takes 5 seconds to consume the concoction.